 Georgia birds get much of their character by dint of the state being at the initial part of the Atlantic flyway.
 The migratory species of the state start their journey in early spring and return to the state in late fall.
-Together with the year round residents of the state Georgians have been able to build a bird check list that hovers around the four hundred and fifty species mark.
+Together with the year round residents , the Georgia birds list hovers around the four hundred and fifty species mark.

 Like many states, Georgia celebrates a common year round resident as the official state bird, the Brown Thrasher.
 It’s the most common of the approximately half dozen Thrasher species present in the United States, with a range that extends to much of the country east of the Rocky Mountains.